Toyota's Le Mans failure blamed on pitlane thumbs-up

-LONDON Toyota believe a thumbs-up gesture of support by another team's driver in the pitlane cost them a first 24 Hours of Le Mans victory last weekend.
+LONDON (Reuters) - Toyota believe a thumbs-up gesture of support by another team's driver in the pitlane cost them a first 24 Hours of Le Mans victory last weekend.

 "You couldn't make it up," said a team spokesman after video footage circulated online of the incident late on Saturday night.